psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 - Maintainers normally edit only `docs/help/*.md` and `docs/help/assets/*` for guide content updates.
 - Use `<!-- wizard:step_id -->` blocks for user-facing wizard content.
-- Do not map one long document into several wizard steps unless the whole document is actually relevant to every mapped step.
+- Do not map one long document into several wizard steps unless the whole document is relevant to every mapped step.
 - Do not put maintainer instructions, deployment notes, or source-of-truth explanations inside wizard blocks.
 - `00-overview.md` should remain reference-only unless it contains user-facing onboarding content.
 - Do not hand-edit `frontend/help/wizard-guide.json`, `frontend/help/manifest.json`, `frontend/help/rendered/*`, or `frontend/help/assets/*`.
-- Do not hand-edit `/opt/otp-relay/frontend/help/*`; it is runner-deployed output.
+- Do not hand-edit `/opt/otp-relay/frontend/help/*` — it is runner-deployed output.
 - Edit `frontend/app.jsx` only for guide behavior/loading changes.
 - Edit `frontend/style.css` only for guide layout/design changes.

 ---

 ## 15. Summary

-For normal guide updates:

 ```text
 Edit docs/help/*.md and docs/help/assets/*